jacksund/simmate/docs/apps/vasp/workflows.md

 ## Available Workflows

 !!! note
-    Many more VASP workflows are available in the `materials_project` and `warren_lab` apps.
+    This app is meant more so for *building* VASP workflows, rather the *providing* presets.
+Therefore, many more VASP workflows are available in the `materials_project` and `warren_lab` apps.

-    Guides on how to submit these are in the `Getting Started` and `Full Guides` sections.

 ```
 relaxation.vasp.quality00